Division of Polymers, Colloids & Interfaces (DPCI)

 24. Aug 2023 - 13:00, Universität Bern, VonRoll Areal

-The SCS Fall Meeting offers a unique opportunity for all members of the community to share the results of their research initiatives.
-It also stimulates the exchange of ideas between all generations of chemists, often creating the seeds for new projects and collaborations.
+The SCS Fall Meeting 2022, one of the largest annual research conferences held in Switzerland and offers a unique opportunity for all members of the community to share the results of their research initiatives and to connect with each other.